 My two sisters after me were entering 4th grade and kindergarten, and my littlest sister was 3 years old.

 My mom had to learn how to homeschool, decide on curriculum, and prepare what we would need for the upcoming school year in the span of one summer break.
+She didn’t have time to ease into homeschooling the same way she would have had she started homeschooling from the beginning.
+In fact, none of us did.

-But all in all, my experience being home educated was overwhelmingly positive.
+All in all, my experience being home educated was overwhelmingly positive.

 Pin for later!